Agree with our rating?

 Chyp and eVance Contract Terms

-As with OLB Group’s sales division, it appears that the current standard OLB Group rates and contract are simply the same as the contract sold by Excel Corporation subsidiaries.
-There is very little publicly available information about the standard Excel Corporation contract at this time.
-The company does not provide its pricing or terms on its website, and there are no client complaints to shed any light on its various fees.
-It is very likely that OLB Group rates and contract details will vary depending on which Excel subsidiary is presenting the contract.
-Further variation beyond that is possible due to the fact that eVance Processing and Chyp use independently contracted sales agents.
+Similar to OLB Group’s sales division, it appears that the current standard OLB Group rates and contract align with those sold by Excel Corporation subsidiaries.
+However, detailed information about the standard Excel Corporation contract is scarce.
+The company doesn’t disclose its pricing or terms on its website, and there are no client complaints available to provide insight into its various fees.
+OLB Group rates and contract details may vary depending on the Excel subsidiary presenting the contract, with further variations possible due to the independently contracted sales agents used by eVance Processing and Chyp.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, the OLB Group also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
-The company emphasizes its efforts to synthesize in-store retail payments with supplemental e-commerce services, as well as catering to online businesses.
-However, pricing is not disclosed on either of those services.
-Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates typically apply to these e-commerce services.
+In addition to its storefront payment processing services, the OLB Group also offers virtual terminal and payment gateway services.
+The company emphasizes its efforts to integrate in-store retail payments with supplementary e-commerce services and cater to online businesses.
+However, pricing information for these services is not disclosed.
+Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates, typically apply to these e-commerce services.

 Another Precautionary “C”

-Despite our inability to obtain concrete details about OLB Group’s standard contract terms at this time, the track records of Pipeline Data, Securus Payments, and Chyp are consistently average to below average in this category.
-We will therefore assign OLB Group a “C” for now, and we would not expect the company’s pricing to compete with cheaper merchant accounts.
-If you have any information about the standard OLB Group merchant agreement (including any early termination fees or PCI compliance fees), please share that information in the comment section below this review.
-We also encourage business owners to check out our list of the providers of the best merchant accounts.
+While concrete details about OLB Group’s standard contract terms are currently unavailable, the track records of Pipeline Data, Securus Payments, and Chyp consistently indicate average to below-average performance in this category.
+Hence, we provisionally assign OLB Group a “C” rating, with expectations that its pricing may not be competitive with cheaper merchant accounts.
+If you possess any information regarding the standard OLB Group merchant agreement (including early termination fees or PCI compliance fees), kindly share it in the comment section below this review.
+Additionally, we encourage business owners to explore our list of the best merchant accounts.

 Independent Sales Agents for Excel